Phileosopher/commonplace/stories.md

 There's always a message at the end of the story.
 The [mood](mind-feelings.md) of the ending determines *everything* about the [values](values.md) the story is [communicating](language.md), and is often magnified by [symbolically](symbols.md) reproducing the beginning of the story with adaptations ("bookends").
 It's why the last few minutes of a story, no matter how long, can destroy or redeem it.

+APPLICATION: If you're [working on a task](success-4_routine.md), do *not* stop.
+If you stop, that's the end of the experience, and the task will [feel](mind-feelings.md) longer by the time you're *actually* done.

 When done correctly, the end is the conclusion of a larger story, with a final [image](image.md) that leaves the audience with a personal [decision](decisions.md) for themselves.
 They can accept an expanded [understanding](understanding.md) (according to the creator) of what constitutes [the good life](goodlife.md) or reject that [perspective](image.md) outright.

+APPLICATION: To live a [good life](goodlife.md), we must experience great stories, which means we must routinely veer into extremes.

 To make a good story, the conclusion must inspire a strong [feeling](mind-feelings.md) (usually [love](people-love.md) but sometimes [fear](mind-feelings-fear.md)) that provokes [action](results.md) in the audience.
 The only way to accomplish this is through giving an ending they want (to clarify [purpose](purpose.md) to them), but in a way they don't expect (to provoke [trust](understanding-certainty.md) in the [unknown](unknown.md)).

+APPLICATION: People would rather have the experience of climbing social classes from lower to middle than drop from upper to middle, even if the second would be a more pleasant experience.

 We tend to remember the end of a story along with details within the middle that were the most [emotionally intense](mind-feelings.md).
 We can typically endure a boring story with a good ending, but a bad ending can *destroy* our [impression](image.md) of a story.
 While we don't tend to remember most of the details, the beginning and middle details evoke the most context for an ending.